 The Discovery Guide program is for teenagers and college students.

 You will help maintain a friendly atmosphere for zoo visitors by interpreting animal exhibit areas, presenting fun activities like storytelling and games, and assisting with birthday parties and special events, and conducting research projects.
 Zoo internships can satisfy school community service hours, which can be applied toward school credit (check with your school), provide an introduction to careers in the animal field, or be a satisfying part of a summer vacation.

 We're looking for dedicated adults who are willing to become Zoo Docents.
 As a volunteer educator, your level of commitment to the zoo is much greater than that of a seasonal volunteer.
 Those who are accepted into the program will attend a minimum of eight session training course Session topics will include conservation, biology, and informal learning.
 Once you have successfully completed docent training, you'll be ready to give tours, interact with families in our Discovery Center, interpret exhibits, and narrate daily Sea Lion feedings.

-We are currently accepting applications for the 2015 Zoo Docent training class.
-Classes will begin in January 2015.
+We are currently accepting applications for the next Zoo Docent training class.